Last updated May 2023.

-The shelf life of a bottle of permanent makeup pigment is 3 years closed, 1 year after being opened.
-It is of the utmost importance for artists never to use expired pigments.
+The shelf life of a bottle of permanent makeup pigment depends on the manufacturer, and changes once the bottle has been opened.
+It’s very important never to use expired pigments.

 - Low quality pigments

-The use of low quality pigments results in uneven fading, fading into an unattractive color like orange or bluish/gray, and color migration.
-Overall, a sloppy result.
+The use of low quality pigments isn’t worth it.
+It results in uneven fading, fading into an unattractive color like orange or bluish/gray, and color migration.
+Don’t try and save money on this.

 In the USA, the institution in charge of PMU pigment regulation is the US Food and Drug Administration (FDA).
 FDA lists PMU pigments under the category of tattoo ink, since both have a similar function.
-So much like tattoo ink, the PMU pigment industry is largely unregulated:
+So much like tattoo ink, the PMU pigment industry in the US is largely unregulated: